iaweebowo/LEAP_Hand_Docker_Sim/README.md

 1. Install Isaacgym from [this link](https://developer.nvidia.com/isaac-gym)

 2. Clone [LEAP_Hand_Sim](https://github.com/leap-hand/LEAP_Hand_Sim) in the {ISAAC_ROS_WS}src/isaacgym directory
+Note: {ISAAC_ROS_WS} is the path preceeding your src directory, usually in workspaces/isaac_ros-dev/

-3. Replace the Dockerfile and run.sh in {ISAAC_ROS_WS}src/isaacgym with the Dockerfile and run.sh in this repository
+3. Replace the Dockerfile and run.sh in {ISAAC_ROS_WS}src/isaacgym/docker with the Dockerfile and run.sh in this repository

 ### Configure your device
 1. Do